-Procedure is preferrably carried out in the morning after patient had a small breakfast.
+Procedure is preferably carried out in the morning after patient had a small breakfast.

 Space requirements: minor operating room or aseptic procedure room with adjacent aseptic preparation room where fetal precursor cell transplants are loaded from the transportation vials into the implantation syringes.